s-macke/concepts-of-programming-languages/docs/exercises/Exercise1.md

 - Try to run the hello world example code inside <https://goplay.tools/>
   Alternative: <https://play.golang.org/>
   Alternative: <https://go-playground-wasm.vercel.app/>
-- Learn the basics by understanding the first six examples at <https://gobyexample.com/>
+- Learn the basics by understanding the first seven examples at <https://gobyexample.com/>
 - Optional: Get familiar with the community.
 Look what others have done: <https://github.com/avelino/awesome-go>

 ## Answer the following question
 - In your opinion, what are the characteristics of a successful language?
+Add your answer to the Miro board.

 ## After this Exercise

 - You should have a working Go installation on your computer
 - You should know how to compile and run Go code